cmalek/django-site-multitenancy/README.md

 $ pip install -U django-site-multitenancy
 ```

-Otherwise you can download `django-site-multitenacy` and install it directly
+Otherwise you can download `django-site-multitenancy` and install it directly
 from source:

 ```
 $ python setup.py install
 ```

-Add `django-site-multitenant` to `settings.INSTALLED_APPS`:
+Add `multitenancy` to `settings.INSTALLED_APPS`:

 ```
 INSTALLED_APPS = [